hsjobeki/nix-types/docs/src/nix/operations.md

 ## Type signatures

 From a type perspective those operators can be seen as lambda functions.
-Every operator takes arguments of one type and returns a type.
+Every operator takes (one or more) arguments of a type and returns a type.
 The following list was created to clarify the type signatures.

 Some operators take one or two arguments, they can either take them from left or right hand side.

 ### Some formals

-for simplicity
+for simplicity this document follows these conventions:

 - `R` is used as `Right hand side` type.
 - `L` is used as `Left hand side` type.